Administering Multiple Behavioral AssessmentsNot a PI Client? Request a Demo

 Millions of people complete the PI Behavioral Assessment every year, and some people will be asked to complete the assessment multiple times.
 Participants should not be asked to complete the PI Behavioral Assessment more than once per year, and participants should only be surveyed when there is a need to collect behavioral scores.
-At the time of writing, there is statistical evidence supporting that the BA should remain relatively stable up to a period of six years.
+Our research indicates the BA should remain stable up to a period of six years.

 Scores may need to be updated in certain situations if many years have passed and a high-stakes decision is being made about the participant, such as an employee who took the PI Behavioral Assessment when hired ten years ago and who is now being considered for a promotion.
 In general, PI recommends using the original Self domain scores and the most recent Self-Concept scores.

 How often should someone retake the PI Behavioral Assessment?